chris1111/Wimlib-Imagex-Package/README.md

 ### Credit:
 - Special thanks to ➤ [Wimlib](https://wimlib.net/) for Wimlib
 - Special thanks to ➤ [Homebrew](https://formulae.brew.sh/formula/wimlib) for Wimlib formulae
-- Apple for AppleScript and the command line Pkgbuild, Productbuild, osacompile
+- Apple for AppleScript and the command line Pkgbuild, Productbuild, Osacompile

 ### Now you can create Windows 11 USB disk in macOS
 - SIP Security and Gatekeeper must be disable